algolia/search-insights.js/README.md

 ## Getting started

+> Are you using Google Tag Manager in your app?
+We provide a [custom template](gtm) to ease the integration.

 ### 1. <a name="loading"></a>Load the library

 The Search Insights library can be either loaded via [jsDelivr CDN](https://www.jsdelivr.com/) or directly bundled with your application.